 The non-conformant data events are displayed followed by the masking log for the table or file.
-If there were no non-conformant data events, "None" is displayed under NONCONFORMING DATA, otherwise, for each type of non-conformant data, a row will be displayed with the following information:
+If there were no non-conformant data events, "No Events to Display" is displayed, otherwise, for each type of non-conformant data, a row will be displayed with the following information:

-- Event type: either JOB\ABORTED or UNMASKED\DATA if the job was not aborted. - Cause: always PATTERN\MATCH\FAILURE. - Approximate Row Count: approximate number of rows with non-conformant data (at least within an order of magnitude). - Description: details the name of the column or field with non-
+- Event type: Either JOB\ABORTED or UNMASKED\DATA if the job was not aborted. - Cause: Always PATTERN\MATCH\FAILURE. - Approximate Row Count: Approximate number of rows with non-conformant data (at least within an order of magnitude). - · Description: Details the name of the column or field with non-conformant data